conedevelopment/cone-site/src/works.md

         - Vue.js
         - Bulma
 cta:
-    title: "Want to Work With Us?"
+    title: "Want to work with us?"
     classes: "cta--dark"
     type: "dark"
     description: "You have a project and you don’t know where to start?
 Feel free to contact us to discuss you project’s details.
 Maybe we can help you."